avalanchesass/avalanche/README.md

 Extending the `.c-button` class of the button component:

 - Create a file `_button_extend.scss` in `scss/component`.
-- Define the `.c-button` class and override or modify it’s properties.
+- Define the `.c-button` class and override or change it’s properties.
 - You can also remove properties by setting their value to `initial` and adding a `/*!remove*/` comment at the end of the line.